pedroelbanquero/nos-carmichael-spell/README.md

 This means the probability to decrypt is linked to the period longitude behavior not to factors factorization.

-The probability to decrypt rsa are de multiples of carmichael divisors whe is applied as a Nos Santos Field
+The probability to decrypt rsa are de multiples of carmichael divisors when is applied as a Nos-Santos-Izquierdo Field

-## Proof of a field of the  modulous in ( powMod b e n ) or the cypher text in RSA is multiple of period of N
+## Proof of a field of the  modulus in ( powMod b e n ) or the cypher text in RSA is multiple of period of N

-Control group of numbers, how many numbers decodes N with NSF from 0 to N
+Control group of numbers, how many numbers decodes N with NSIF from 0 to N

 TODO